IGJoshua/coffi/README.md

 - [clojure-jna](https://github.com/Chouser/clojure-jna)

-Dtype-next has support for Java versions 8-16 and GraalVM, but is focused strongly on array-based programming, and doesn't provide facilities for callbacks, as well as being focused on keeping memory in the native side rather than marshaling data to and from Clojure-native structures.
+Dtype-next has support for Java versions 8-16 and GraalVM, but is focused strongly on array-based programming, as well as being focused on keeping memory in the native side rather than marshaling data to and from Clojure-native structures.
 In Java 16, this uses the first iteration of Panama, while in other Java versions it uses JNA.

 Tech.jna and clojure-jna both use the JNA library in all cases, and neither provide support for dealing with struct types or callbacks.